Meet the Bay Flats Team

 Today, Capt.
 Chris Martin, and his wife Deb, permanently reside in Seadrift, Texas, where they have begun to place the finishing touches on what was once only a dream.
 They are the proud owners and operators of Bay Flats Lodge, which overlooks the pristine waters of San Antonio Bay.

 During 2019 TV Season, Bay Flats Lodge became featured sponsor for Trophy Fish Hunter TV on the CBS Sports channel.
-He has hosted numerous Ducks Unlimited Outdoor Media Camps including an all women’s outdoor media camp.
-Hosted DU TV which.
+He has hosted numerous Ducks Unlimited Outdoor Media Camps including an all women’s outdoor media camp H DU TV.
 He has been seen on NBC Outdoor Sports hosting Majesty Outdoors TV, hosted Benelli On Assignment both on Versus TV, and The Outdoor channel.
 Featured in A Hundred Years of Texas Waterfowl Hunting book by R.K.
 Sawyer.
 Has hosted the Gander Mountain Outdoors Fishing show.
+Chris is involved with the Combat Marine Outdoors by hosting lunch for the combat wounded Marines.

 Chris, and his wife Deb, enjoy traveling together.
 Chris’s passion includes snow skiing and scuba diving.
 They are members of St. Patrick Catholic Church in Seadrift.